My-projects-Files/Mark-2-Cyber-security/Asset_Threats_Vulnerabilities/README.md

 Limited Scans analyze particular devices on a network, like misconfigs on a firewall.

 Comprehensive scans analyze all devices connected to a network, this includes OS, user DB, etc.

+## Attack Vectors :

+The Pathways attackers use to penetrate security defenses.
+These Pathways are the exploitable features of an attack surface.

+### Practicing an attacker mindset :

+  1) Identify a target
+  2) Determine how the target can be accessed.
+  3) Evaluate attack vectors that can be exploited.
+  4) Find the tools and methods of attack

+### Defending attack vectors :

+  1) Education Users
+  2) Applying the principle of least privilege
+  3) Using the right security controls and tools
+  4) Building a diverse security team